Where will my massage or bodywork session take place?

 Will the practitioner be present when I disrobe?

-The practitioner will leave the room while you undress, relax onto the table, and cover yourself with a clean sheet or towel.
+The practitioner will leave the room while you undress, relax on the table, and cover yourself with a clean sheet.

 Will I be covered during the session?

 You will be properly draped with a sheet or towel at all times to keep you warm and comfortable.
 Only the area being worked on will be exposed.

 What parts of my body will be massaged?